simeononsecurity/simeononsecurity.ch/content/articles/secure-your-mobile-device-tips-for-keeping-your-data-safe/index.en.md

 Your device's privacy settings also play a crucial role in protecting your data. **Review and adjust the privacy settings on your device** so that only necessary information is being shared.
 This typically includes location, microphone, and camera access.
 You can also disable app permissions for specific apps by going to your device's settings and selecting "Apps" or "Applications".
 From there, you can select the app and disable any permissions that you don't want to grant.

-Additionally, some devices have a **"Privacy" or "Security" section in their settings** that allow you to control other aspects of your device's privacy.
+Also, some devices have a **"Privacy" or "Security" section in their settings** that allow you to control other aspects of your device's privacy.
 For example, you can set a password or PIN to unlock your device, enable **two-factor authentication**, or control which apps can access your notifications.

 #### Safely Downloading and Updating Apps